CeCe McDonald: Plea bargain (May 2012)

 Days before the trial was to begin, Moreno offered a plea bargain: charges of second-degree murder would be reduced to second-degree manslaughter, and McDonald would have to admit only to criminal negligence rather than murder.
 On May 2, 2012, the defense and prosecution agreed on a 41-month sentence, the minimum sentence for second-degree manslaughter, as a compromise.
-In accepting the plea deal, McDonald had to relinquish the argument that Schmitz was killed in self-defense or by accident, and had to forego a trial by jury.
-McDonald said she accepted the plea deal for her loved ones: instead of risking decades in prison, the deal was expected to result in her being freed in a fraction of the time.
-On June 4, 2012, Moreno sentenced McDonald to 41 months in prison, gave credit for 245 days' jail time, and required payment of $6,410 in restitution for Schmitz's funeral expenses.
+In accepting the plea deal, McDonald had to relinquish the argument that she killed Schmitz in self-defense or by accident, and had to forego a trial by jury.
+McDonald said she accepted the plea deal for the sake of her loved ones, as it would result in her freed in matter of years rather than potentially decades.
+On June 4, 2012, Moreno sentenced McDonald to 41 months in prison, gave her credit for 245 days' jail time, and required payment of $6,410 in restitution for Schmitz's funeral expenses.

 Imprisonment

 While awaiting trial, McDonald had been held in segregated custody and spent time under house arrest.
 In May 2012, Michael Friedman of the Legal Rights Center, and Katie Burgess, both acknowledged that said there was "no way" McDonald would be "sent to a women's prison" and that there was “really no history of transgender people being placed according to their gender identity."
 After being sentenced, McDonald expressed resignation saying, "I've faced worse things in my life than prison."

 A spokeswoman for the Minnesota Department of Corrections said officials had decided to place McDonald in an adult male facility, the Minnesota Correctional Facility – St. Cloud, though the final destination had yet to be determined and the state would make its own determination of McDonald's gender.
 The state's gender assessment concluded that McDonald would be held in a men's facility.
 During her imprisonment a petition caused the Department of Corrections to administer the correct regimen of hormones.
-Despite being transferred to a second facility McDonald remained quartered with men throughout her imprisonment.
+Despite being transferred to a second facility, McDonald remained quartered with men throughout her imprisonment.

 Flaherty assault case

 In May 2012, Molly Flaherty was charged with second-degree assault with a deadly weapon and third-degree assault causing substantial bodily harm for attacking McDonald with "an alcoholic drink" glass that caused a wound requiring eleven stitches.
 Her case was referred to the Washington County Attorney's Office in order to avoid a conflict of interest.
-In April 2013, Flaherty was sentenced to six months' jail time and probation after pleading guilty to third-degree assault, and was given credit for 135 days served in jail.
+In April 2013, Flaherty pleaded guilty to third-degree assault and was sentenced to six months' jail time and probation, and was given credit for 135 days served in jail.